Ficool

 He hesitates.

-A single tear falls from the Father's eye.
+One tear falls from the father's eye.

 He whispers in a trembling voice:

-"Goodbye… my child.
-I will return… I will definitely return."
+"Goodbye, my child.
+I will return.
+I will return, I promise."

 Page 12

 The plank drifts away with the current.
-Slowly.
-Into the unknown.

-Close-up: The name "MABO" is engraved upon it.
+Close-up: the name MABU engraved upon it.

 Page 13

 She looks at him.
-Her eyes ask without words.
+Her eyes ask.

 "We must fight."